CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: -Error: A Large-Scale Error Detection Benchmark

 \subsection{Human-Alignment Analysis}

 Following our bootstrap pipeline (\S\ref{subsec:dataset_creation}), we synthesized over 2,000 trajectories across seven datasets (Figure~\ref{fig:dataset_distribution}), yielding \textbf{12.3$\times$} more data than \textsc{Who\&When} with cost over 3 billion tokens using GPT-5 series models and GPT-4o series models based on Magnetic-One~\citep{fourney2024magentic} and AutoGen~\citep{wu2024autogen}.
 The resulting benchmark spans diverse tasks, including multi-hop QA, common planning, mathematical reasoning, and scientific problem-solving.
-By leveraging limited
+By leveraging limited human annotations as seeds, our novel pipeline generates diverse error scenarios at scale.